 Wiretapping orders are often restricted in order to minimize any invasion of privacy.
 In particular, wiretapping orders usually expire after a certain period of time, so the police cannot keep listening forever.
 Police are also required to limit wiretapping only to phone conversations that are likely to yield evidence against the suspect.

 The Right to Tap Your Phone: Pen Registers and Tap and Traces

 Two other investigative methods are "pen registers" and "tap and traces."
 Pen registers record all numbers dialed from a particular phone line.
 Tap and traces record all the numbers that call a particular phone line.
 Since these only record phone numbers and not the actual conversations, they are considered less of a privacy intrusion and the police do not need to get a wiretap order first.

 Most people don't hire an attorney until they are charged with a crime, but the assistance of competent legal counsel can be invaluable if you are, or think you might be, under investigation.
 An attorney may not be able to confirm that you are under investigation but can provide other valuable advice about how to defend yourself.
-A qualified local attorney can provide a free legal review to discuss your situation and how to protect yourself.
+Get started today by calling an experienced criminal defense attorney in your town.